(Photo credit: Clive Morgan)

 In the United States, the term and the genre had all but disappeared in the 1940s.
 Skiffle might have been entirely forgotten if not for a revival in Britain during the 1950s.

 Among the bands that emerged during the 1950s in Britain was Ken Colyer’s Jazzmen.
 They were essentially a traditional jazz band but their banjo player also performed skiffle music during the breaks between sets.
 The banjo player was a talented multi-instrumentalist by the name Anthony James “Lonnie” Donegan (April 29th, 1931 – November 3rd, 2002).
-He sang and played guitar and was accompanied by 2 other band members.
-The usual instruments were guitar, washboard and tea-chest bass.
+He sang and played guitar and was accompanied by two other band members.
+The usual instruments were guitar, washboard, and tea-chest bass.
 The music they chose was from the classic Jug Band repertoire as well as American folk and blues songs.
-They particularly favored songs they had copied from recordings of Huddie William Ledbetter (January 20th, 1888 – December 6th, 1949), better known as: “Leadbelly”.
-Their style was lively & upbeat – like the old Jug Bands – and they were listed on the promotional posters as “Skiffle Breaks”.
+They particularly favored songs they had copied from recordings of Huddie William Ledbetter (January 20th, 1888 – December 6th, 1949), better known as “Leadbelly”.
+Their style was lively & upbeat, like the old Jug Bands, and they were listed on the promotional posters as “Skiffle Breaks”.
 Before long, the breaks were more popular than the headlining band.

-Skiffle appeared on record for the 1st time by Colyer’s new band in 1954: Chris Barber’s Jazz Band.
-2 of the tracks were distinctly ‘skiffle’ and were then released in late 1955 under the name: “The Lonnie Donegan Skiffle Group”.
+Skiffle appeared on record for the 1st time by Colyer’s new band in 1954, Chris Barber’s Jazz Band.
+Two of the tracks were distinctly ‘skiffle’ and were then released in late 1955 under the name “The Lonnie Donegan Skiffle Group”.
 Donegan’s up-tempo version of Leadbelly’s ‘Rock Island Line’ (featuring a washboard) had ‘John Henry’ on the B-side.
-It was a major hit in 1956 spending 8 months in the Top 20, peaking at #6 (and #8 in America).
-It was the 1st début record to go gold in Britain, selling over 1,000,000 copies worldwide.
+It was a major hit in 1956 spending eight months in the Top 20, peaking at #6 (and #8 in America).
+It was the 1st debut record to go gold in Britain, selling over 1,000,000 copies worldwide.

-Among those caught in the craze was a young John Lennon and his Liverpool skiffle group: The Quarrymen.
-Their 1st real gig was in 1957.
+Among those caught in the craze was a young John Lennon and his Liverpool skiffle group The Quarrymen.
+Their first real gig was in 1957.